 The seed had been planted.
 But how to put it into operation?
 How to contact the veterans?
 Virginie contacted Valérie Gautier-Cardin president of the charity “Veterans back to Normandy”, who appears in the documentary.
 “She told me that she worked with Donnie Edwards, a former NFL player, founder of ‘The Best Defense Foundation’.
 I contacted him, and during Veterans Day, thanks to a team effort with our Veterans Group President Kurt Robinson, he met our CEO at Delta, Ed Bastian.
 On 12 December 2021, Ed gave his approval for the charter: “OK, let’s go”.
 It was extraordinary.”
 Straight away, there was an incredible spirit throughout the airline and our staff, including our veterans group.
 Because if Virginie is the orchestra leader of this wild project, many of her colleagues also gave everything to it – evenings, weekends to make it happen.
 Logistics, luggage, decorations, accommodation, escorts… everything is prepared down to the smallest detail to take 28 to 30 veterans in total security.

 “When you listen to the veterans, there is a wisdom, a richness, extraordinary stories that we can’t let die with them.”
 Beyond simply paying tribute to the past, the idea is to bring awareness to the younger generations.
 “Freedom is not free, we must never forget that.”
-On 1st June, working with the town and airport of Deauville, the Normandy Regional Council and the town of Caen, a Boeing 767 took off from Atlanta for a direct flight, landing on 2nd June in Deauville.
-A historic flight, bringing back these American GIs in the footsteps of a battle that no-one should forget.
+Working closely with the town and airport of Deauville, the Normandy Regional Council, and the town of Caen, a Boeing 767 took off from Atlanta for a direct flight and a landing at half-past twelve in the afternoon on 3 June, in Deauville.
+An historic flight to bring back these American GIs to the scene of a combat that should never be forgotten.